lubianat/wikidata_bib/README.md

 The overarching goal is to leverage linked open data to navigate your studies and personal notes.

-You can check some queries on my notes at [lubianat.github.io/wikidata_bib](https://lubianat.github.io/wikidata_bib).
+You can check an example of a query dashboard for readings at [lubianat.github.io/wikidata_bib](https://lubianat.github.io/wikidata_bib).

 # Repository structure
 - docs